Permian–Triassic extinction event: Aridification

-Analysis of the fossil river deposits of the floodplains indicate a shift from meandering to braided river patterns, indicating a very abrupt drying of the climate.
-The climate change may have taken as little as 100,000 years, prompting the extinction of the unique Glossopteris flora and its associated herbivores, followed by the carnivorous guild.
+The persistence of hyperaridity varied regionally as well.
 In the North China Basin, highly arid climatic conditions are recorded during the latest Permian, near the Permian-Triassic boundary, with a swing towards increased precipitation during the Early Triassic, the latter likely assisting biotic recovery following the mass extinction.
+Elsewhere, such as in the Karoo Basin, episodes of dry climate recurred regularly in the Early Triassic, with profound effects on terrestrial tetrapods.